MRsources/MRzero-Core/documentation/api/phantom.md

 Analytical phantom for experimentation.
 There is no resolution or grid, voxels can be placed anywhere and have any size or shape.
 Useful for testing reconstruction, sub-voxel positioning etc.

+The `size` of this phantom is computed from the extends of the voxel positions.

 :::{note}
 Because of how the voxel k-space responce is implemented currently, all voxels are limited to have the same shape and size.
 This limitation could be lifted in the future, if required.
 :::